 ClickHelp supports the OpenID Connect technology of single sign-on.
+Single sign-on (SSO) is an authentication method that simplifies access, enhances security, and improves user experience.
 To learn more about this technology, refer to this web resource: http://openid.net/connect/

 Contributors or Power Readers can authenticate in your documentation portal through a third-party authentication service: your own endpoint that implements an OpenID Connect Identity Provider or one of the supported endpoints available on the Internet.